RedisLabs/redislabs-docs/content/rs/databases/get-started/_index.md

 aliases: [
     /rs/administering/creating-databases/_index.md,
     /rs/administering/database-operations/creating-database/,
+    /rs/databases/get-started/_index.md,
+    /rs/databases/get-started/,
+    /rs/databases/get-started/_index.md,
+    /rs/databases/get-started/_index/,
 ]
 ---
-You can create Redis databases that are are clustered and distributed across a single Redis Enterprise Software (RS) cluster.
+Redis Enterprise Software give you the ability to create databases that are are clustered and distributed across a single cluster.
 These databases can use Redis Enterprise features like:

 - [Redis on Flash]({{< relref "/rs/concepts/memory-performance/redis-flash.md" >}})